astrowonk/mastodon_hurricane_bot/README.md

 The `Stormy` class then takes a list of dictionaries for one storm, and generates text, links, and images for a Mastodon post.

-Some somewhat messy condition logic is needed to figure out "Is this an update?."
+Some somewhat messy condition logic is needed to figure out if an update has occured and if a new post should be made.
 The main script first checks the `etag` of the rss feed itself, from the http headers.
-If it has changed, the feed is parsed into storm lists and each `Stormy` instance is checked against the last post information (written to JSON), to see if the summary text changed.
+If the `etag` has changed, the feed is parsed into storm lists and each `Stormy` instance for each storm is checked against the last posted information for that storm (written to JSON), to see if the summary text changed.

-Finally, before posting, a hash of the image bytes is checked against the hash of the last posted track image, since sometimes the image data lags behind the RSS feed, and I don't want to post a 2PM image with the 5PM update.
+Finally, before posting, a hash of the image bytes is also checked against the hash of the last posted track image, since sometimes the image data lags behind the RSS feed, and I don't want to post a 2PM image with the 5PM update.

+The main script runs as a cron job on a Digital Ocean droplet.